-- The Ringer Rule will only be applicable to the Novice, Intermediate, Hangloose B, and Competitive divisions.
+- The Ringer Rule will only be applicable to the Novice, Intermediate, Hangloose B/C and Competitive divisions.

 - Ringers will be required to wear an additional item on their uniform (TBD) to identify their status to officials, scorekeepers, and opponents.

-- Ringers are to score one goal per game.
+- Ringers are limited to one goal per game.

 - All goals scored by Ringers, purposely or accidentally, will be disallowed and the following face-off will be held in the offending team’s defensive zone.